 So, how can EHS managers gauge your company’s safety performance?
 Start by carefully considering your safety objectives.
 What problems are you looking to solve?
 What areas of your safety program need improvement?

-Answering these questions will help you to identify the right leading and lagging indicators to track.
+Answering these questions will help you to identify the right safety metrics to track.
 These indicators reveal important insights into the overall health of your safety management system.

-Lagging indicators are key performance indicators (KPIs) that look at past statistics.
-By definition, they’re reactive, not proactive.
-They can be used to get an understanding of how many incidents took place at your organization, and how severe the injuries or illnesses were.
+Lagging indicators are key performance indicators (KPIs) that look at past statistics — data that has already occurred.
+By definition, they’re reactive.
+They can be used to track how many incidents took place at your organization, and how severe the injuries or illnesses were.

 What are some examples of lagging indicators?

-The number or location of OSHA recordable incidents; incident rates, including Total Case Incident Rate (TCIR), Days Away, Restricted, or Transferred (DART) Rate, and Lost Time Incident Rates (LTIR); are all examples of lagging indicators.
+The number or location of OSHA recordable incidents; incident rates, including Total Recordable Incident Rate (TRIR), Days Away, Restricted, or Transferred (DART) Rate, and Lost Time Incident Rates (LTIR); are all examples of lagging indicators.

 While it’s necessary to track lagging indicators, unfortunately, they provide little direction or insight into the behaviors and conditions that precede incidents.
 That’s why they should not be the only metrics that you examine.
 Lagging indicators are most useful when they are reviewed together with leading indicators.